 Combining her fascination with leaves and Asian design, Karen Cernik easily settled on a gingko pattern for her first metalworking piece.
 It is a relatively simple piece to make—nothing difficult to cut out or shape.
 But the soldering of silver to copper adds a bit of challenge to the task.
 You’ll love the natural patinas produced as copper is heated or allowed to oxidize, but be aware that even sealed, copper will continue to change colors as it is exposed to oxygen.
 Karin thinks this is a perfect reflection of nature.

-Every jewelry designer should understand the basic principles in this ebook.
+Every serious jewelry designer should understand the basic principles in this FREE ebook.